 At the start of early spring, the ground nesters would be out of their nesting burrows to forage on pollen and nectar.
 During this time, when the bees are out, cover the entrance of their nesting holes with soil and place a large stone on it.
 When it was time to come home, these bees would no longer find the entrance and would move on to look for another nesting ground.

 2.)
 Use non-toxic bee repellant

 There are a few spices we use at home that bees particularly do not like.
 Making a bee repellant out of this would keep the bees away without killing them.
 Some of the spice smells that bees are not attracted to are peppermint, cayenne pepper, and cinnamon.
-All you have to do is mix a liter of water, 2 tablespoons of liquid Castile soap, a few drops of peppermint oil, half a teaspoon of cayenne pepper, and cinnamon.
+All you have to do is mix a liter of water, two tablespoons of liquid Castile soap, a few drops of peppermint oil, half a teaspoon of cayenne pepper, and cinnamon.
 Mix them thoroughly and transfer them into a spray bottle.
 Spray or pour a liberal amount of this mixture on the entrance of the nesting holes.

 Vinegar spray (vinegar and water mixture in a 1:1 ratio) can also help repel ground bees.
 Use the same application mentioned above.
-However, be careful in using this method as vinegar can harm other plants.
+However, be careful in using this method, as vinegar can harm other plants.

 3.)
 Keep the soil moist